 Social Engagement Leaders

-Support Group Facilitators (Caregiver or Early Stage)
+Support Group Facilitators (for Caregiver or those with Early Stage Dementia)

 Support group facilitators create a safe, open environment where people share their feelings, thoughts, and experiences in a combined effort to better cope with and manage the shared concerns of caring for or living with dementia.